giantswarm/azure-operator/examples/local/README.md

 - Note: `|` characters are used in `sed` substitution to avoid escaping.

+## Cluster Certificates

+The easiest way to create certificates is to use the local [cert-operator] setup.
+See [this guide][cert-operator-local-setup] for details.

+- Note: `CLUSTER_NAME` and `COMMON_DOMAIN` values must match the values used during this guide.

 ## Cluster-Local Docker Image

 The operator needs a connection to the K8s API.
 The simplest approach is to run